mdk97/ip-status/README.md

 # ip-status

-Makes it easier to see the IP configuration on a Unix-like system with a text formatting imitating the ipconfig on Windows machines.
+Makes it easier to see the IP configuration on Linux systems that have support for the `ip` command.

-### No more suffering with _ip a_
+Prints formatted text imitating the ipconfig command on Windows machines.

 With ip-status you can see all the IP addresses at once on a simple and organized way.